-Registration is currently closed for the Immigrant and Refugee Mental Health course.
+Registration for the spring offering of the Immigrant and Refugee Mental Health course is full.

 Contact us at: firstname.lastname@example.org, or visit the FAQ page if you have any questions.
 Please note that this course is not available to those residing in Quebec or outside of Canada.